|Location||LEIGHTON BUZZARD, Bedfordshire|

 I specialise in editing fiction for adults and children and proofreading/editing for businesses and publishers.

 Fiction: I work with independent/self-publishing and traditionally published authors: I help to polish your work while retaining your voice.

 Does your novel need an assessment, development editing, copy-editing or proofreading?
 Contact me for a chat.
 I can also advise on the 'bigger picture' aspects of novels, such as plot, dialogue, point of view, characterisation, pace and structure.

-Businesses: It's important for businesses to produce clear, clean, error-free copy for their customers.
+Businesses: It's important to produce clear, clean, error-free copy for customers.
 I ensure that a business’s communications are all written in easy-to-understand English that is aimed at the right level for their customers.

 I edit websites and company literature (letters, annual reports, brochures, press releases, blogs, sales/marketing/promotional material, etc.) to ensure consistency and a professional finish.

 Please see my website for more information, or get in touch to discuss how I can help you with your project.

 Media I have worked on: books (fiction for adults and children, non-fiction, multi-author, illustrated, encyclopaedia), CD-ROMs, PowerPoint slides, magazines, journals, newsletters, educational materials and workbooks.

 Here are some of the projects I've been proud to work on recently.

 Fiction and non-fiction for children